tristanlukens/dots/.config/zsh/README.md

 ## Todo

-- [ ] fzf doesn't work when sourcing its setup script where I want to source it
 - [ ] check if order in zshrc doesn't make for bugs
 - [ ] add completions for some functions (including ga and gc)
 - [ ] zsh-autosuggestions
-- [ ] fix vim color in starship
+- [ ] show hidden files in fzf (or write a seperate function with that in mind)